 Chitol Macher Muitha needs no further introduction if you are a fish-eating Bengali.
 However, if you are not (a Bangali!) but love to eat fish, do try this Bengali Fish Curry cooked with fishballs.
-If you can make the Chitol Macher Muitha (Chitol Fishballs) there will be nothing like that, however, if not, store-bought would do to some extent.
+If you can make the Chital Macher Muitha (Chitol Fishballs) there will be nothing like that, however, if not, store-bought would do to some extent.

 Well, I think before going further with the recipe, I need to write a few paragraphs about the dish itself.
-Some information about making the Fishball with Chitol Mach aka Indian featherback or Indian Knifefish would also be helpful I suppose.
+Some information about making the Fishball with Chitol Mach, aka Indian featherback or Indian Knifefish, would also be helpful, I suppose.
 Last but not least, I would like to write why there is a gap between the last recipe and this one.

 Jump to: